tamiragun/bb-assessment/README.md

 ### Given more time, I would:

-- Deploy the app to learn that process too
+- Debug the unresolved promise on iPhone
+- Test on Android studio emulator
 - Include validation and error handling on the front end
-- Add snapshot tests to the front end
+- Add tests to the front end
 - Make use of Apollo client to simplify queries
+- Deploy the app to learn that process too
 - Enable the user to view, edit and delete watched movies
+- Improve UX and styling across